jesse-fox/jeklify/README.md

 6. Copy all used assets from live site into your project.
 The easiest way to do this is create a list of all assets using screaming frog and save it in a text, then from the command line run `wget -x --force-directories -i list.txt` it will copy the directories as well.

+## Gotchas

+Weird problems you might run into and what to do about them.

+ - Any asset files with a ? or # will cause netlify to fail to build. e.g. pagenavi-css.css?ver=2.70 to fix, just remove them and everything after, then do a find and replace in your files to update them.

+ - the conversion will currently fail if there's unexpected input, such as a blank line